Forest House / Studio Miti

 -

-From the architect.
+Text description provided by the architects.
 Recently, the conservation of nature came and most of human trying to be close with the nature.

 Example, A family decided to form their backyard as a small forest by plant the trees, passing for 30 years and the tree growth up and their backyard become as a real small forest as they wished and be their prided.
 Hence, the family was determining to create the house in there also glad to share all information to other who is interested.